Most Aucklanders consider that growing cultural and lifestyle diversity has made Auckland a better place to live.

 Despite Auckland's high

-amenity and liveability, growth can have negative consequences.
-Increased demand when unmatched by increased supply drives up the cost of housing and insufficient or ineffective public transport leads to more congestion on the roads.
+liveability, growth can have negative consequences: increased demand for housing, when unmatched by supply, can drive up the cost of housing; and poor travel choices leads to more congestion on the roads.

 The rising cost of living in Auckland, particularly the cost of housing, has led to a 'halo' growth effect in neighbouring regions.
 Auckland-based investors and those relocating out of Auckland have escalated demand for property.

-This is particularly significant in northern Waikato given the extent and speed of current and predicted future population growth and how close some settlements are to Auckland.
+This is particularly significant in northern Waikato given the extent and speed of current and projected future population growth and how close some settlements are to Auckland.